wubuku/hello-mud/README.md

 We all know that programming implementation is not the entirety of software development.
 Especially for complex software development, it is not even the most time-consuming part of the process.
+To develop high quality software, we need to put enough effort in the analysis and design phases.
+We also need to ensure that the implementation code reflects the results of the analysis and top-level design, and only then will the code have good maintainability.

 Our low-code development approach uses domain models in the style of DDD (Domain-Driven Design).
 DDD domain models are an organic combination of Object-Oriented Analysis (OOA) models and Object-Oriented Design (OOD) models.